JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 This gives us another 100 results.
 One for each percentage.
 A total of 103 outputs.

-What about the number of inputs by the way ?
-100 x 25 RGB cause 100 x 25 x 3 = 7500 values for the pixel input.
-And for that we need to create something to find the height of the column and the color of the column.
+What about the number of inputs by the way?
+100 x 25 RGB cause 100 x 25 x 3 = 7500

+The output is 103 values so we end up with 7500 x 103 = 772.500 weights...

 ### What do we need to do

-While numpy and pillow are already doing a great job, we need some extra help and that’s where Keras comes in.
+While numpy and pillow are already doing a great job, we need some extra help and that’s where the python module Keras flies in.

 With Keras, we can create a neural network model and train it to process our input and give us the answers we need.

-This Keras is complex to use and that’s where TensorFlow comes in.
+This Keras is complex to use and that’s where TensorFlow comes to the rescue.

 We use TensorFlow to create the Keras model.